blueyeco/hub-api/sections/javascript-sdk.md

 </tr>
 <tr>
 <td>user_id</td>
 <td>Unique user ID in your system.
-If a user profile was created using the methods describe above, it is not required here.</td>
+If a user profile was created using the methods describe above, this field is not required.
+It is also optional if you specify a Facebook ID instead.</td>
 <td>String</td>
 </tr>
 <tr>